ivan123gm/some-random-robot/README.md

 # SomeRandomRobot
-Discord bot, which i created for learning JavaScript.
+Discord bot, which i developing for learning JavaScript.

 Latest version of bot: 1.0.4